 You know what’s really sexy?

 It’s also important in our modern world, but when people write about cybersecurity, they always make it so...dry and tasteless.

 Well, today I’m gonna make sure cybersecurity sticks to you as long as it needs to.
-Forget the napkins and your favourite sock – you’re gonna need some industrial-strength paper towels after reading through my list of the sexiest cybersecurity tips that I, together with my dear colleagues at Cybernews
+Forget the napkins and your favourite sock – you’re gonna need some industrial-strength paper towels after reading through my list of the sexiest cybersecurity tips that I, together with my dear colleagues at Cybernews, have gathered.

 It’s long.
 It’s hard.
 It’s superstrong.